owickstrom/dotfiles/README.md

 ## Installation

-First download and install the [Haskell Platform](https://www.haskell.org/platform/).

-Then it's just a matter of cloning and running the install script.
+It's just a matter of cloning and running the install script.
+It will install Stack and some other basic stuff, as well as symlink the dotfiles.

 ```bash
 git clone git@github.com:owickstrom/dotfiles.git ~/.dotfiles